 I make sure that I do not touch my phone or any information gadget for at least 2 hours after I wake up.
 So I keep all of these on silent the night before.

-Before I started mindfulness, my usual morning routine was to wake up late in the morning (around 9:30 am or so), pick up my phone and start flipping thought the social media feeds, reply to text messages, check emails after every 2 minutes, eating breakfast in haste, and rushing off to work.
+Before I started mindfulness, my usual morning routine was to wake up late in the morning (around 9:30 am or so), pick up my phone and start flipping through the social media feeds, reply to text messages, check emails after every 2 minutes, eating breakfast in haste, and rushing off to work.